Gk0Wk/acme-k8s-autocert/README.md

 3. 提交更改 (`git commit -m 'Add some amazing feature'`)
 4. 推送到分支 (`git push origin feature/amazing-feature`)
 5. 创建Pull Request

-## License

-MIT License

-Copyright (c) 2025 Your Name

-Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:

-The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

 ## 使用Helm部署